GLOBAL MARKETS-Growth fears hit stocks, oil, emerging markets

 Fears that growth in China, which carried the global economy following the 2008 international financial crisis, is slowing over the long term are affecting riskier assets around the world.

-Commodities and emerging markets were among the hardest-hit by fear of slowdown in Chinese demand.
-Those worries were exacerbated by Wednesday’s Fed minutes, which suggested policymakers are increasingly cautious on the U.S. growth and inflation outlook.
+Commodities and emerging markets were among the hardest-hit by fear of slowdown in Chinese demand, worries that were exacerbated by Wednesday’s Fed minutes that suggested policymakers are increasingly cautious on the U.S. growth and inflation outlook.

 Falls in oil and other commodity prices hit many resource-exporting emerging economies hard, and they have already suffered shocks from capital outflows as the prospect of higher U.S. interest rates some time this year looms larger.